 Interfacing computers to the outside world is the focus of this course.
 Computers are commonly used to gather data and to control processes such as medical equipment, research projects and manufacturing.
 The course content focuses on practical real time (fast response) and multithreaded programming techniques used in interfacing of computer inputs and outputs.
 The course is divided into two major parts.
 First, a programmable logic controller industrial computer using the language relay ladder logic (Boolean algebra based) is used to teach the fundamentals of real time control.
 The second part uses multithreading programming techniques using Java.
 Both projects are presented in class.
-(Prerequisites: IS 101 and CP 107; Corequisite: CP 235; or permission of the instructor)
+(Prerequisite: CP 107; Corequisite: CP 235; or permission of instructor.)